Jim Frabutt

 jfrabutt@nd.edu

-Frabutt most recently served as senior advisor to the provost, a role he held for five years.
-In that capacity, he supported the provost in the development and implementation of strategic projects, managed academic program reviews, coordinated academic leadership teams (e.g., the Deans Council and Provost’s Cabinet), guided strategic initiatives and major communications in collaboration with officers and other campus leadership, and coordinated the operations of the Office of the Provost.
+Frabutt previously served as senior advisor to the provost, a role he held for five years.
+In that capacity, he supported the provost in the development and implementation of strategic projects, managed academic program reviews, coordinated academic leadership teams (e.g., the Deans' Council and Provost’s Cabinet), guided strategic initiatives and major communications in collaboration with officers and other campus leadership, and coordinated the operations of the Office of the Provost.

 He also served for two years as director of academic community engagement in the Office of the Provost, developing strategies to leverage the many intellectual assets of Notre Dame’s faculty for the benefit of local communities.